grahamrogerss/hackathon-2026-04-11/README.md

 # AlgoGuard

 A real-time social media algorithm compliance auditing tool.
-Built in 5 hours at the Claremont Accelerator Hackathon (April 2026).
+Built with claude code in 5 hours at the Claremont Accelerator Hackathon (April 2026).

 ## What It Does